Gilda Radner: Cancer awareness and treatment

-In 1991, Gilda's Club, a network of affiliated clubhouses where people living with cancer, their friends, and families, can meet to learn how to live with cancer, was founded by Joanna Bull, Radner's cancer psychotherapist, along with Radner's widower, Gene Wilder (also a cancer survivor) and broadcaster Joel Siegel (who would die in 2007 following a long battle with colon cancer).
+In 1991, Gilda's Club, a network of affiliated clubhouses where people living with cancer, their friends, and families, can meet to learn how to live with cancer, was founded by Joanna Bull, Radner's cancer psychotherapist, along with Radner's widower, Gene Wilder (also a cancer survivor) and broadcaster Joel Siegel (who died in 2007 following a long battle with colon cancer).
 The first club opened in New York City in 1995.
 The organization took its name from Radner's comment that cancer gave her "membership to an elite club I'd rather not belong to".

 Many Gilda's Clubs have opened across the United States and in Canada.
 In July 2009, Gilda's Club Worldwide merged with The Wellness Community, another established cancer support organization, to become the Cancer Support Community (CSC).
 As of 2012, more than 20 local affiliates of Gilda's Club were active.
 Although some local affiliates of Gilda's Club and The Wellness Community have retained their names, many affiliates have adopted the name Cancer Support Community following the merger.